Madison GardnerPosted March 18, 2026

 Once you submit your application, the real verification work begins.
 This isn’t just about taking your word for it; the facility or insurance network will confirm every detail through a process called primary source verification.
 This means they will directly contact the original sources, like your university, previous employers, and state licensing boards, to confirm that the information you provided is accurate.
 This meticulous process is why having correct and up-to-date information in your application is so important.
 Any discrepancies can raise red flags and slow everything down.

-Step 3: Undergo Committee Review
+Step 3: What Happens During Committee Review?

 After your information has been verified, your complete file is handed over to a review committee.
 This group, typically made up of other healthcare professionals and administrators, will carefully look at your application and all the verified documents.
 They are responsible for making the final decision on whether to approve your credentials.
 This review can take some time, sometimes up to 90 days, as the committee weighs all the factors.
 If they approve your application, you’ll be cleared to start practicing at the facility or join the insurance network.
 This is often where practices face the longest waits, which is why many partner with a credentialing service to keep the process moving.